Aleph number: Continuum hypothesis

 The CH states that there is no set whose cardinality is strictly between that of the natural numbers and the real numbers.
 CH is independent of ZFC: It can be neither proven nor disproven within the context of that axiom system (provided that ZFC is consistent).
 That CH is consistent with ZFC was demonstrated by Kurt Gödel in 1940, when he showed that its negation is not a theorem of ZFC.
-That it is independent of ZFC was demonstrated by Paul Cohen in 1963, when he showed conversely that the CH itself is not a theorem of ZFC – by the (then-novel) method of forcing.
+That it is independent of ZFC was demonstrated by Paul Cohen in 1963, when he showed conversely that the CH itself is not a theorem of ZFC, using the (then-novel) method of forcing.